Creating To Do Lists In WordPress

 Show a User Only the To-Do Items Assigned to Them

-Enabling this option displays to-do items only to users who have been specifically assigned those items.
-Leave this option disabled to display items to all users.
+Enable this option (‘Yes’) to display tasks only to users who have been specifically assigned those items.
+Leave this option disabled to display to-do items to all users.

 User Roles to Show

-Check the boxes in this section Subscriber) to display the type of users that can be assigned todo items.
-Leave the check box unticked for any roles that you do not want to assign to-do items.
+Checking the boxes in this area (Administrator displays the type of users that can be assigned to-do items.
+If you don’t want to assign to-do items to a particular role, then don’t tick its checkbox.

 Email Assigned To-Do Items to User